vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## SD-JWT VC Data Model (SD-JWT VCDM)

-SD-JWT VCDM is a credential format that is compliant to IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] that allows the usage of existing data structures represented using [@!W3C.VCDM1.1] or [@!W3C.VCDM2.0], while enabling selective disclosure.
+SD-JWT VCDM is a credential format that is compliant to IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] that allows the usage of existing data structures represented using W3C VCDM [@!W3C.VCDM1.1] or [@!W3C.VCDM2.0], while enabling selective disclosure.

 SD-JWT VCDM credentials contain a data structure that can be processed using a JSON-LD processor after applying SD-JWT processing.

 When IETF SD-JWT VC is mentioned in this specification, SD-JWT VCDM defined in this section MAY be used.

+Implementaters of SD-JWT VCDM MUST use valid values for both `vct` Claim defined in IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and `type` proprty defined in W3C VCDM [@!W3C.VCDM1.1] or [@!W3C.VCDM2.0].

-For backward compatibility with JWT processors, the following registered JWT claims MUST be used, instead of their respective counterpart properties in [@!W3C.VCDM1.1] or [@!W3C.VCDM2.0]:
+For backward compatibility with JWT processors, the following registered JWT claims MUST be used, instead of their respective counterpart properties in W3C VCDM [@!W3C.VCDM1.1] or [@!W3C.VCDM2.0]:

 * To represent the validity period of SD-JWT VCDM (i.e., cryptographic signature), `exp`/`iat` Claims encoded as a UNIX timestamp (NumericDate) MUST be used, and not `expirationDate` and `issuanceDate` properties.
 * `iss` Claim MUST represent the identifier of the `issuer` property, i.e., the `issuer` property value if `issuer` is a String, or the `id` property of the `issuer` object if `issuer` is an object. `issuer` property MUST be ignored if present.